CTGs fund 50% of your expenses (up to $500) to present your research or original creative work at a conference.

 Submit your application at any time during the academic year, but before the actual travel takes place.

 Open to all Northwestern University undergraduate students.
+Students are eligible for more than one Conference Travel Grant.
 See also Group Projects, below.

 NU-Q students: Since conference travel is significantly more expensive from Doha, the grant, if awarded, would cover hotel, flight, and conference registration costs, minus $500 that the student is expected to provide from his/her own funds.
 Student travel normally does not include providing a per diem or any additional funds for meals, ground transport, or other incidentals.
 If the student is on financial aid, this $500 student buy-in may be waived, and additionally, the student will be provided a reasonable stipend to cover food and other minor incidental expenses.
 NU-Q students residing in the U.S. at the time of the conference will be awarded at the same rate as all other NU-E students; that is, the OUR grant will cover 50% of conference expenses, up to $500.